9 FAM 402.10

 a.
 (U) The President signed free trade agreements (FTAs) with Chile and Singapore on September 3, 2003.
 The FTAs with Chile and Singapore were authorized by Congress in Public Law 108-77 and Public Law 108-78, respectively.
 Both agreements became effective on January 1, 2004.

 b.
-(U) The FTAs with Chile and Singapore include immigration provisions that allow for the temporary entry of certain professionals into the territory of the trading partners in order to facilitate free trade opportunities, as provided for in Chapter 14 of the U.S.-Chile Agreement and in Chapter 11 of the U.S.-Singapore Agreement.
+(U) The FTAs with Chile and Singapore include immigration provisions that allow for the temporary entry of certain professionals into the territory of the trading partners to facilitate free trade opportunities, as provided for in Chapter 14 of the U.S.-Chile Agreement and in Chapter 11 of the U.S.-Singapore Agreement.
 The temporary entry chapters in both agreements establish four categories of nonimmigrant entry for business purposes.
 Three of the categories, business visitors, traders and or investors, and intra-company transferees, qualify for visas under the existing B-1, E-1/E-2, and L-1/L-2 visa categories.
 The FTAs establish a new fourth category of temporary entry for nonimmigrant professionals, the H-1B1 category.

 9 FAM 402.10-5(B) (U) H-1B1 Applications Subject to Numerical Limitations

 b.
-(U) At the end of each fiscal year, unused H-1B1 numbers will be returned to that year’s total H-1B global numerical limit and will be made available to H-1B aliens during the first 45 days of the new fiscal year.
+(U) At the end of each fiscal year, unused H-1B1 numbers will be returned to that year’s total H-1B global numerical limit and will be made available to H-1B applicants during the first 45 days of the new fiscal year.

 c.
 (U) USCIS is required to keep a numerical count of the H-1B1 visas issued.
 The Office of Visa Services (CA/VO) monitors the number used based on workload data.
 On a periodic basis, CA/VO provides this information to USCIS.